Huawei: Corporate affairs

 Huawei classifies itself as a "collective" entity and prior to 2019 did not refer to itself as a private company.
 Richard McGregor, author of The Party: The Secret World of China's Communist Rulers, said that this is "a definitional distinction that has been essential to the company's receipt of state support at crucial points in its development".
 McGregor argued that "Huawei's status as a genuine collective is doubtful."
 Huawei's position shifted in 2019 when Dr. Song Liuping, Huawei's chief legal officer, commenting on the US government ban, said: "Politicians in the US are using the strength of an entire nation to come after a private company." (emphasis added).

 Leadership

 Ren Zhengfei is the founder and CEO of Huawei and has the power to veto any decisions made by the board of directors.
 Huawei also has rotating co-CEOs.

 Huawei disclosed its list of board of directors for the first time in 2010.
 Liang Hua is the current chair of the board.
-As of 2019, the members of the board are Liang Hua, Guo Ping, Xu Zhijun, Hu Houkun, Meng Wanzhou (CFO and deputy chairwoman), Ding Yun, Yu Chengdong, Wang Tao, Xu Wenwei, Shen-Han Chiu, Chen Lifang, Peng Zhongyang, He Tingbo, Li Yingtao, Ren Zhengfei, Yao Fuhai, Tao Jingwen, and Yan Lida.
+As of 2025, the members of the board are Liang Hua, Xu Zhijun, Meng Wanzhou (Sabrina Meng), Wang Tao (David Wang), Zhang Ping'an, Yu Chengdong (Richard Yu), Zheng Liangcai, Yang Chaobin, He Tingbo, Hu Houkun (Ken Hu), Peng Bo (Vicent Peng), Zha Jun, Hou Jinlong, Ying Weimin, Ren Zhengfei, Zhou Yuefeng (Peter Zhou), Li Peng.

+He Tingbo is the Director, Chair of Huawei Scientist Committee, ITMT Director, President of the Semiconductor Business Dept.

-Guo Ping is the Chairman of Huawei Device, Huawei's mobile phone division.
-Huawei's Chief Ethics & Compliance Officer is Zhou Daiqi, who is also Huawei's Chinese Communist Party Committee Secretary.
+Yu Chengdong (Richard Yu) is the executive director, chairman of the Investment Review Board, chairman of the Board of Directors of the Consumer BG.
+Huawei's Chief Ethics & Compliance Officer is Yang Li. who is also Huawei's Chinese Communist Party Committee Secretary.
 Their chief legal officer is Song Liuping.